-There are many valid reasons for your employees to be absent at work.
-Sick days, maternity leave, vacation, requested days off for family errands — all those are common, normal parts of any workplace.
+There are many valid reasons for your employees to be absent from work.
+Sick days, maternity leave, and vacations are typical valid absences.

-Few random unplanned absences here and there can easily be caused by sudden circumstances, but if you notice a pattern, and absenteeism becomes a habit for some of your employees — it’s time to intervene and act.
+A few random, unplanned absences aren’t worth worrying about.
+But, if you notice a pattern and absenteeism becomes a habit for some of your employees — it’s time to intervene and act.

-So Why Is Absenteeism In The Workplace A Problem?
+Why Is Excessive Absenteeism in the Workplace a Problem?

-For example, a study from The Workforce Institute conducted during the final season of Game of Thrones, showed that more than 34% of US employees (27.2 million) admitted they are more likely to call in sick and stay home, arrive late, or be less productive in the workplace, than normal.
+Recently, The Workforce Institute conducted a study during the final season of Game of Thrones.
+This survey showed that over 34% of U.S. employees (27.2 million) admitted they’re likely to call in sick, arrive late, or be less productive than normal in the workplace.

 What Does Employee Absenteeism Cost Your Business?